hexiangnan/attentional_factorization_machine/README.md

         - ml-tag.test.libfm

 ## Quick Example with Optimal parameters
-Use the following command to train the model with optimal parameters:
+Use the following command to train the model with the optimal parameters:
 ```
 # step into the code folder
 cd code